Achievements and awards in 2023

 - We launched the NVIDIA DGX-2 computing system for artificial intelligence calculations.
 This is the first installation of this type in Central and Eastern Europe.

-- We became a member of the international non-profit organization Big Data Value Association (BDVA).
+- We became members of the international non-profit organization Big Data Value Association (BDVA).

 The Digital Revolution workshop of the CzechInno association was held at IT4Innovations.